Yandex Cloud

 }

-• Multiple Apache Kafka® clusters: Uncomment the clickhouse.config.kafka_topic section and specify credentials for each Managed Service for Apache Kafka® topic:
+• Multiple Apache Kafka® clusters: Uncomment the clickhouse.config.kafka_topic section and specify the credentials for each Managed Service for Apache Kafka® topic:

 config {